covid-at-home/blog/_posts/2020-3-30-welcome-to-our-blog.md

 {{ site.breakout_end }}

-You can see for yourself to get a feel for how we are incorporating this on the rest of the site.
+You can go and see for yourself to get a feel for how we are incorporating this on the rest of the site.

 ### Translations

 If you are already set up to translate in your language and your translation is live, you are welcome to start translating the new text.
 But if you'd rather be sure you won't do unnecessary work, you could also wait a day or two for the site to be more stable.
 By Wednesday we will provide you with an overview of the english text that changed versus the text that didn't in a pretty graphical format, below is a preview of what that will look like.
 Click on the image to see larger version.
-(So only the green and dark blue text has actually changed...)
+As you may see, only the green and dark blue text has actually changed...

 [![](/images/diff-small.png)](/images/diff.png)